jgerstmayr/EXUDYN/docs/RST/pythonUtilities/solver.rst

 - | \ *input*\ :

   | \ ``mbs``\ : the MainSystem containing the assembled system; note that mbs may be changed upon several runs of this function
-  | \ ``simulationSettings``\ : specific simulation settings out of exu.SimulationSettings(), as described in \refSection{sec:SolutionSettings}; use options for newton, discontinuous settings, etc., from staticSolver sub-items
+  | \ ``simulationSettings``\ : specific simulation settings out of exu.SimulationSettings(), as described in  :ref:`sec-solutionsettings`\ ; use options for newton, discontinuous settings, etc., from staticSolver sub-items
   | \ ``updateInitialValues``\ : if True, the results are written to initial values, such at a consecutive simulation uses the results of this simulation as the initial values of the next simulation
   | \ ``storeSolver``\ : if True, the staticSolver object is stored in the mbs.sys dictionary as mbs.sys['staticSolver'], and simulationSettings are stored as mbs.sys['simulationSettings']
 - | \ *output*\ :
-  | returns True, if successful, False if fails; if storeSolver = True, mbs.sys contains staticSolver, which allows to investigate solver problems (check theDoc.pdf \refSection{sec:solverSubstructures} and the items described in \refSection{sec:MainSolverStatic})
+  | returns True, if successful, False if fails; if storeSolver = True, mbs.sys contains staticSolver, which allows to investigate solver problems (check theDoc.pdf  :ref:`sec-solversubstructures`\  and the items described in  :ref:`sec-mainsolverstatic`\ )
 - | \ *example*\ :

 .. code-block:: python